https://swchrs.ou.edu/Initiatives Parent Page: Initiatives id: 34819 Active Page: Mid-Atlantic Regional Institute id: 35312

 Panelist

-Belinda Biscoe, Ph.D. — Dr. Belinda Biscoe has over 35 years of management and leadership experience in higher education, common education, and the non-profit sector.
+Belinda Biscoe, Ph.D. — Dr. Belinda Biscoe is the Senior Associate Vice President for University Outreach and Adult Learning at the University of Oklahoma and has over 35 years of management and leadership experience in higher education, common education, and the non-profit sector.
 She manages a staff of over 1,400 administrators, trainers, and support personnel and oversees a budget of over $125,000 across 17 departments.
 The majority (99%) of funding in Outreach comes from grants, contracts, and fee-for-service programs.
-Her service to adult and higher education includes research and evaluation, administration and program/community development, grant writing, and professional development.
+Her service includes research and evaluation, administration and program/community development, grant writing, and professional development.
 She has led and supported units focused on higher education, common education, literacy, workforce development, disability education and training, human relations, executive training and team development, health and human services, public radio, American Indian education and health, and mental health and substance abuse prevention and treatment.
 As a researcher, practitioner, and competitive grant writer, Dr. Biscoe has secured more than $400 million in funding, leading to transformational programs in Oklahoma and beyond.

 Headshot of Fanta Aw, Ph.D.